KosinskiLab/pyTME/doc/quickstart/installation.rst

          docker build -t pytme -f docker/Dockerfile_GPU .

-      Alternatively, you can pull the latest version from Docker Hub
+      Alternatively, you can pull an image from Docker Hub

       .. code-block:: bash